Astrapia

 Astrapia (Vieillot, 1816) is a genus of birds-of-paradise.
 The genus contains five species, all endemic to New Guinea.
 The males have highly iridescent plumage and remarkably long tails.
 Females are duller and have shorter tails.

 Barnes's astrapia is a hybrid produced by the interbreeding of Princess Stephanie's astrapia and the ribbon-tailed astrapia.

-Taxonomy and systematics
+Taxonomy

-Astrapia is derived from the Greek 'astrapios' or 'astrapaios, meaning lightning or a flash of lightning, possibly a reference to the iridescence of the plumage.
+The genus Astrapia was introduced in 1816 by the French ornithologist Louis Pierre Vieillot to accommodate the Arfak astrapia, which therefore becomes the type species.
+The genus name is derived from Ancient Greek astrapios or astrapaios meaning "of lightning".

 The genus is suggested to be monophyletic, roughly six million years old, and forms a sister-group with the two species in the genus Paradigalla.
 Astrapia and Paradigalla are members of a larger clade that includes the other long-tail birds-of-paradise from the genus Epimachus.